CAMBI-tech/BciPy/README.md

 ## Dependencies
 ---------------
-This project requires Python 3.7 or 3.8.
+This project requires Python 3.7, 3.8 or 3.9.
 All other dependencies defined in the requirements.txt.

+*Note*: if you're using Python 3.9, you will need to install pyWinhook manually.
+See [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pywinhook) for the appropriate wheel file (`pyWinhook‑1.6.2‑cp39‑cp39‑win_amd64.whl`).
+Then run `pip install <path_to_wheel_file>`.
+We also include the 64-bit wheel file in the `.bcipy/downloads/` directory.

 ## Installation